No longer lost in translation

 Accounting for human immune diversity increases clinical relevance of fundamental immunological research; predicts susceptibility to inflammatory disease and cancer survival

 LA JOLLA, CA—Mouse models have advanced our understanding of immune function and disease in many ways but they have failed to account for the natural diversity in human immune responses.
 As a result, insights gained in the lab may be lost in translation.
-In their latest study, researchers at La Jolla Institute for Allergy and Immunology, developed a new approach to model human immune variation in the lab that overcomes the limitations of traditional mouse models.
+In their latest study, researchers at La Jolla Institute for Immunology, developed a new approach to model human immune variation in the lab that overcomes the limitations of traditional mouse models.

 “Immunologists rely on inbred mice that are kept in a sterile environment but that’s not how humans live.
 In any given human population, you have a natural variation of human immune responses,” says postdoctoral researcher and first author Konrad Buscher, M.D.
 “The main question becomes how do we bridge the resulting gap between bench and bedside?
 Accounting for natural diversity may be a simple tool to improve the translation of immunological research findings from mice to humans.”

 Publishing in the July 24, 2017, issue of Nature Communications, Professor Klaus Ley, M.D., who led the study, and his team identify gene markers that directly correlate with the outcome of inflammatory and malignant diseases in humans, including survival of osteosarcoma, melanoma, chronic lymphocytic leukemia (CLL), Burkitt lymphoma and large-cell lung carcinoma.
 Their findings emphasize that accounting for immune diversity is a critical factor to increase the success rate of predicting disease outcomes based on immune cell measurements.